Boiler Gas Valve – Failure, Faults and Replacement Cost

 Gas Valve Replacement Costs

-However, whereby a replacement valve can be purchased from the likes of Honeywell, this price can be reduced (they sell some valves for under £90).
+However, whereby replacement boiler spares can be purchased from the likes of Honeywell, this price can be reduced (they sell some gas valves for under £90).

-Always ensure your engineer inspects all the most expensive parts of the boiler, before replacing the valve.
-If 2-3 expensive parts in a boiler are worn, it makes sense to invest that cash into a new boiler, not an old one.
+On a side note: Always ensure your Gas Safe engineer inspects all the most expensive boiler parts before replacing the valve.
+If 2-3 expensive parts in a boiler are worn, it makes sense to invest that cash into a new boiler, not waste money on repairing an old one.

 Expensive parts besides the gas valve include the: